tytydraco/yessleep/out/The_friend_who_made_me_do_those_awful_things_that_you_read_about_in_the_papers.md

 Mr. Lickety-Split threw the pen across the room; the detective calmly handed me another.
 I kept writing even as Mr. Lickety-Split grew louder, more frantic in my mind, screaming threats and obscenities.
 He was panicked, I realized, and a surge of hope set me to scribbling ever faster.

 A moment later, Mr. Lickety-Split grabbed the pen from me and stabbed it through my left hand; it passed through the smooth skin below my middle finger and protruded out the other side.
-Frantic, I explained to the Detective what was going on – that there was an evil entity controlling me, which had committed the murders, and that if I didn’t get the truth down on paper now, I might never be able to – and he let me continue writing.
+Frantic, I explained to the detective what was going on – that there was an evil entity controlling me, which had committed the murders, and that if I didn’t get the truth down on paper now, I might never be able to tell it – and he let me continue writing.
 Mr. Lickety-Split wept in defeat as I signed our name to the confession:

 Josh \_\_\_\_\_